Umoren/umorensamuel.dev/content/posts/create-custom-events-in-javascript.md

     </script>
 ```

-The CustomEvent gives us a \`detail\` field that can accept any property.
-In our code we added a text property that would override the headerText content.
+The CustomEvent gives us a ```detail``` field that can accept any property.
+In our code, we added a text property that would override the headerText content.

 We just created and dispatched custom events.
 Now we can try something more interesting.
-Let's play around something that works similarly to two way data binding.
-JavaScript frameworks like React and Vue, have made implementing two way data binding very easy and readable but we can try something close to that with custom events.
+Let's play around with something that works similarly to two-way data binding.
+JavaScript frameworks like React and Vue, have made implementing two-way data binding very easy and readable but we can try something close to that with custom events.

-**Two way data binding in React**
+##### Two way data binding in React

-The handleChange() method targets the value of the input and when rendering we say get and update the input state onChange event.
+The ```handleChange()``` method targets the value of the input and when rendering we say get and update the input state ```onChange``` event.

 ```javascript
 import React from "react";